zeittresor/timedviewer/README.md

 View pictures of a folder as long with its subfolders (with the last timestamp) in fullscreen mode.

+The Script is looking every x seconds into the choosen folder (and the subfolders of it), if a new image is available there the current viewed image swaps to the new one.

 The "TimedViewer" Script gives u an efficient tool for displaying images with smooth transitions that uses resources intelligently and can be flexibly controlled using various command line options.